AaIaSaHaA/Build-Storefront-Backend-Udagram/README.md

 # Storefront Backend Project

 ## Installation Instructions
+Using any Code Editor, like Visual Studio Code, open the project file.
+Then, open a teminal and run the following commands.

 This section contains all the packages used in this project and how to install them.
 ### Prettier
 1- Install prettier
 	npm i prettier